-Beware of who you’re buying from.
-Online sellers may claim to have high-demand products like household cleaners, paper products and medical supplies when they don’t, and are only seeking your personal information and money.
+Online sellers may claim to have high-demand products like household cleaners, paper products, and medical supplies.
+In reality, they may just be trying to access your personal information and money.
 Stick with companies you know and trust.

 Staying on guard is important all the time, but especially during a time of uncertainty when information changes quickly.
 If you have concerns about scams or believe your personal information or account could be compromised, contact your financial institution or credit card company immediately.
-Stay safe friends!
+Make sure to visit our Ebenezer blog for more helpful tips and resources.